 - Lightning-Fast Autofocus

-Capturing candid moments demands a camera with fast focus.
-This will ensure you don’t miss out on any excellent shot that you may encounter, especially when the subject is moving.
+Capturing candid moments demands a camera with a fast focus.
+This will ensure you don’t miss out on any excellent shots that you may encounter, especially when the subject is moving.

 - Fast Shutter Speeds